Top Cong leaders discuss poll strategy at extended CWC meet; Kharge calls for unity, discipline | Politics

 Besides the regular members, permanent invitees and special invitees, the extended meeting of the apex decision-making body of the party included the state unit chiefs, CLP leaders, parliamentary party office-bearers and its Central Election Committee members.

-The CWC meeting would conclude on Sunday with a mega rally in Tukkuguda, near Hyderabad, where the party would announce six guarantees for the Telangana Assembly polls.
-The rally would mark the occasion of Telangana National Integration Day, the day the princely state of Hyderabad merged with the Indian Union in 1948.
+The CWC meeting concluded on Sunday with a mega 'Vijayabheri' rally in Tukkuguda, near Hyderabad, where the party announced six guarantees for people of Telangana ahead of Assembly polls.
+The huge public rally which saw participation of a large number of people from across the state marked the occasion of Telangana National Integration Day, the day the princely state of Hyderabad merged with the Indian Union in 1948.

-While the Congress MPs would return to Delhi after the rally for a special session of Parliament, the CWC members, state unit presidents, CLP leaders and other leaders will branch out to the various Assembly constituencies of Telangana on September 18.
+While the Congress MPs would return to Delhi after the rally for a special session of Parliament, the CWC members, state unit presidents, CLP leaders and other leaders will branch out to the various Assembly constituencies of Telangana on September 18 to hold rallies and functions.

 Gearing up for the upcoming Assembly and the 2024 Lok Sabha polls, the Congress had on the first day of the meet made a strong pitch for social justice and resolved to make the opposition INDIA bloc an ''ideological and electoral success'' to free the country from ''divisive politics''.